 Plans for reaching the goals

-Based on the goals of the product that have been established, you can now start to think about how to accomplish them.
-I wouldn’t expect to develop a concrete plan during this phase, but you can begin to outline some key goals that will help you move efficiently into the research phase.
+The goals of the product that have been established and now you can start to think about how to accomplish them.
+I wouldn’t expect to develop a concrete plan during this phase, but you can begin to outline the key goals.

 List of common goals to review: